 Accounting for Sales Tax: What Is Sales Tax and How to Account for ItSales tax is the tax that businesses impose on customers when they purchase goods and services.
 The sales tax is then remitted to the state or local government within a prescribed period.
 This is why it’s known as a pass-through tax.
+What this article covers:

 - What Is Sales Tax?